mgonto/restangular/README.md

 * **addElementTransformer(route, isCollection, transformer)**: Transformer is called with all elements that have been restangularized and match the specification regarding if it's a collection or not (true | false)

+#### setTransformOnlyServerElements
+This sets wether transformers will be run for local objects and not by objects returned by the server.
+This is by default true but can be changed to false if needed (Most people won't need this).

 #### setOnElemRestangularized
 This is a hook.
 After each element has been "restangularized" (Added the new methods from Restangular), this will be called.
 It means that if you receive a list of objects in one call, this method will be called first for the collection and then for each element of the collection.